radxa-build/rock-3c/README.md

 ## What images are provided?

 Currently the following images are provided:
-* Radxa [`debos-radxa`](https://github.com/radxa/debos-radxa) images (currently supported)
 * Radxa [`rbuild`](https://github.com/radxa-repo/rbuild) images (currently testing)

-`debos-radxa` images contain the build time in the file name, while `rbuild` images have a fixed file name across releases.
-They have similar file name format as `rbuild` is intended to replace `debos-radxa`.
-Once we deem `rbuild` is production-ready we will cease to produce `debos-radxa` images to avoid confusion.

 ## Is there any other options?